mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 ---

 ## Add Branch Flow Constraint
-We now add an active power flow constraint to `Branch 3` using `type = 1`, where we limit the active power flow at the from-bus end with the `maxFromBus` keyword:
+To limit active power flow, we add a constraint to `Branch 3` using `type = 1`, where the active power flow at the from-bus end is limited with the `maxFromBus` keyword:
 ```@example 4bus
 updateBranch!(system, analysis; label = "Branch 3", type = 1, maxFromBus = 15.0)
 ```